jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   - **board** means a board of trustees constituted under Part 9; and, in relation to a school, means the school's board
   - **employment-based trainee teacher** means a person who is undertaking an initial teacher education programme that includes a period of employment by a board
   - **employment-based trainee teaching position** means a position established by the Secretary under section 91O(1)
-  - **initial teacher education programme** means a training programme recognised by the Education Council as suitable for people who want to teach
+  - **initial teacher education programme** means a training programme recognised by the Teaching Council as suitable for people who want to teach
   - **Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Part
   - **Ministry** means the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Part
   - **payrolled school** means a school to which section 91C applies